tldr-pages/tldr/pages/osx/awk.md

 `awk -f {{path/to/script.awk}}`

-- Execute commands with the specified field separator:
+- Execute an expression with the specified field separator:

 `awk -F "{{,}}" '{{{ print $1 }}}'`